Amateur boxing

-Amateur boxing is a variant of boxing practiced at the collegiate level, at the Olympic Games, Pan American Games and Commonwealth Games, as well as many associations.
+Amateur boxing is the variant of boxing practiced in clubs and associations around the world, at the Olympic Games, Pan American Games and Commonwealth Games, as well as at the collegiate level.

-Amateur boxing bouts are short in duration, comprising three rounds of three minutes in men, and four rounds of two minutes in women, each with a one-minute interval between rounds.
+Amateur boxing bouts comprise three rounds of three minutes, with a one-minute interval between rounds, for men and women.
 Men's senior bouts changed in format from four two-minute rounds to three three-minute rounds on January 1, 2009.
-This type of competition prizes point-scoring blows, based on number of clean punches landed, rather than physical power.
-Also, this short format allows tournaments to feature several bouts over several days, unlike professional boxing, where fighters rest several months between bouts.
+Women's senior bouts changed in format from four two-minute rounds to three three-minute rounds on December 19, 2016.
+Amateur boxing rewards point-scoring blows, based on the number of clean punches landed, rather than physical power.
+Also, the amateur format allows tournaments to feature several bouts over several days, unlike professional boxing, where fighters typically rest several months between bouts.

-A referee monitors the fight to ensure that competitors use only legal blows (a belt worn over the torso represents the lower limit of punches – any boxer repeatedly landing "low blows" is disqualified).
-Referees also ensure that the boxers do not use holding tactics to prevent the opponent from punching (if this occurs, the referee separates the opponents and orders them to continue boxing.
-Repeated holding can result in a boxer being penalized, or ultimately, disqualified).
+A referee monitors the fight to ensure that competitors use only legal blows; a belt worn over the torso represents the lower limit of punches – any boxer repeatedly landing "low blows" is disqualified.
+Referees also ensure that the boxers do not use holding tactics to prevent the opponent from punching.
+(If this occurs, the referee separates the opponents and orders them to continue boxing.
+Repeated holding can result in a boxer being penalized, or ultimately, disqualified.)
 Referees have to stop the bout if a boxer is seriously injured, or if one boxer is significantly dominating the other.

-Nowadays, amateur boxing is sometimes called Olympic-style boxing (now an official term) though this is not to be confused with Olympic boxing.
-Olympic boxing, while definitely a part of amateur boxing, could be seen as on the verge of amateur and professional boxing, with the Olympians often being compared to top-ranked professionals in terms of skills, and as a rule receiving a quick start in world professional rankings for granted upon turning pro.
+Amateur boxing is sometimes called Olympic-style boxing (now an official term), although this is not to be confused with boxing at the Summer Olympics, where boxers compete under the amateur rules but can be both amateurs and professionals.

 History

 Early beginnings

 Amateur boxing emerged as a sport during the mid-to-late 19th century, partly as a result of the moral controversies surrounding professional prize-fighting.
-Originally lampooned as an effort by upper and middle-class gentlemen to co-opt a traditionally working class sport, the safer, "scientific" style of boxing found favoured in schools, universities and in the armed forces, although the champions still usually came from among the urban poor.
+Originally lampooned as an effort by upper and middle-class gentlemen to co-opt a traditionally working class sport, the safer, "scientific" style of boxing found favour in schools, universities and in the armed forces, although the champions still usually came from among the urban poor.